ronaldbradford/readyset-tutorial/cache/README.md

 ## Caching a query

+There are 3 different syntax options to cache a query with `CREATE CACHE FROM`.
+You can:
+- specify the query
-You can specify the query, the query digest or the query id when caching a query.
+- the query digest
+- the query id

 ### Query id

+In the `SHOW PROXIED QUERIES` output there is `query id` column which can be used.

 ```
 CREATE CACHE FROM q_4c0ebd40f712c210;
 Query OK, 0 rows affected (9.01 sec)